 An almost 3,000-year old grand yet lost temple or a just a figment of religious fable?
 Solomon’s Temple or the First Jewish Temple has raised debates for centuries over its mere existence.
-According to Biblical traditions, the massive religious structure mentioned with incredible details, was the centerpiece of the so-called Jerusalem sanctuary, and was erected on the humongous man-made plateau by around 960 BC (according to conventional sources).
+According to Biblical traditions, the massive religious structure mentioned with incredible details was the centerpiece of the Jerusalem sanctuary and was erected on the humongous man-made plateau by around 960 BC (according to conventional sources).
 Taking the slightly more ‘sensational’ route, Solomon’s Temple was also the chosen building that supposedly housed the Ark of the Covenant.
 Unfortunately, archaeology has still not been able to reveal much about the presence of any such ancient monument.
-Moreover in our current circumstances, political affairs play a big role – with the Temple Mount (the aforementioned man-made plateau) ‘also’ hosting what is considered as the oldest extant Islamic architectural specimen of the world – the Dome of the Rock (or Qubbat As-Sakhrah).
+Moreover, in our current circumstances, political affairs play a big role – with the Temple Mount (the aforementioned man-made plateau) ‘also’ hosting what is considered as the oldest extant Islamic architectural specimen of the world – the Dome of the Rock (or Qubbat As-Sakhrah).

 Originally built during the reign of the Umayyad Caliphs (that correspond to Islamic golden age in arts and architecture), the Dome of the Rock was constructed upon the Temple Mount, with the ‘rock’ on the site pertaining to the revered scene of Prophet Mohammad’s Night Ride, when he supposedly ascended heaven to have an audience with God.
 Suffice it to say, Muslims consider the site as sacred, with the ‘rock’ still being displayed inside the Qubbat As-Sakhrah shrine.
 On the other hand, people of Jewish faith also consider the Temple Mount as a venerable site, due to its intrinsic connection with the fabled Solomon’s Temple (along with the evidenced Second Jewish Temple).

 Such limitation of activities also stretches to archaeology.
-As a consequence, researchers and historians have not been able to fully analyse the possible remains or evidences on the Temple Mount that might provide clues to the existence of the Solomon’s Temple.
+As a consequence, researchers and historians have not been able to fully analyze the possible remains or pieces of evidence on the Temple Mount that might provide clues to the existence of the Solomon’s Temple.
 Interestingly enough, back in 2007, employees of the Waqf Muslim religious trust came across artifacts (including ceramic bowl rims, bases, and body sherds along with remains of juglets) during their routine maintenance on the revered site.
 On later assessment, these objects were judged to date from the eighth to sixth centuries BC.
 It should also be noted that as opposed to conventional Biblical sources, Seder Olam Rabbah (a 2nd-century AD Hebrew language chronology) places the date of construction of the Solomon’s Temple much later in 822 BC.

 Furthermore, according to Biblical Archaeology Society –